Yastrzemski homers in 12th to lift Giants over Mets 3-2

 New York right fielder Jeff McNeil was shaken up when he crashed into the padded right field wall in foul territory after making a running catch on Donovan Solano's deep fly to end the seventh.
 McNeil slammed into the wall and immediately fell to the dirt before getting up and jogging slowly to the dugout.

-In a series of moves that could be indicative of the direction the team is leaning with the July 31 trade deadline approaching, the Giants brought up Menez and Green from Triple-A Sacramento, while reliever Derek Holland and infielder Ryder Jones were designated for assignment.
+In a series of transactions, the Giants brought up Menez and Green from Triple-A Sacramento, while reliever Derek Holland and infielder Ryder Jones were designated for assignment.
 Menez takes the place of Drew Pomeranz in San Francisco's rotation.
 LHP Ty Blach was optioned to Sacramento.

-Mets: RHP Zack Wheeler (right shoulder fatigue) was scheduled to throw a bullpen before the game, although manager Mickey Callaway was uncertain of the results.
-Wheeler is eligible to come off the injured list Monday.
+Mets: RHP Zack Wheeler (right shoulder fatigue) threw a bullpen before the game and came out of it fine.
+Wheeler is eligible to come off the injured list Monday, and Callaway indicated the team will wait to see how he responds before making a decision.

 UP NEXT

-Mets: Callaway had not announced his rotation for New York's three-game series against San Diego at Citi Field beginning Tuesday night.
+Mets: LHP Jason Vargas (4-5, 4.25 ERA) will start Tuesday night against San Diego when New York returns to Citi Field to begin a six-game homestand.

-Giants: RHP Shaun Anderson (3-2, 4.87 ERA) faces the Chicago Cubs on Monday.
+Giants: RHP Shaun Anderson (3-2, 4.87) faces the Chicago Cubs on Monday.
 Anderson allowed a career-high five earned runs in his most recent start against Colorado on July 17.

 Comments